Skip to main content

 About Tainhas

-Parque Estadual de Tainhas is a protected area in the Serra Gaúcha highlands of northeastern Rio Grande do Sul, Brazil, located in the municipality of São Francisco de Paula on the basaltic plateau of the Serra Geral.
-Covering approximately 12,000 hectares, it is one of the larger state parks in Rio Grande do Sul and encompasses an extensive mosaic of native Mixed Ombrophilous Forest, highland campos (grasslands), wetlands, and gallery forests along the headwaters of the Tainhas River.
-The park forms a critical part of the Highland Conservation Corridor of the Serra Gaúcha, linking protected areas including Aparados da Serra and Serra Geral National Parks to the west, and safeguarding the upper watershed of rivers that eventually feed coastal lagoons and the Atlantic drainage system.
+Parque Estadual de Tainhas is a protected area in the Campos de Cima da Serra highlands of northeastern Rio Grande do Sul, Brazil, located on the basaltic plateau of the Serra Geral.
+Covering 6,654 hectares, it is distributed across the municipalities of Jaquirana (approximately 70%), São Francisco de Paula (21%), and Cambará do Sul (10%), protecting an extensive mosaic of native Mixed Ombrophilous Forest, highland campos (grasslands), wetlands, and gallery forests along the headwaters of the Tainhas River.
+[1] The park forms a critical part of the Highland Conservation Corridor of the Serra Gaúcha, linking protected areas including Aparados da Serra and Serra Geral National Parks, and safeguarding the upper watershed of rivers that eventually feed coastal lagoons and the Atlantic drainage system.

 Wildlife Ecosystems

 Tainhas is one of the most biodiverse state parks in Rio Grande do Sul, largely due to the habitat heterogeneity created by the mosaic of forest and campo.
 Pumas and ocelots are established predators.
-The maned wolf is a regular presence in the open campo habitats, where it hunts the wolf apple (Solanum lycocarpum) and small vertebrates.
+The maned wolf is a regular presence in the open campo habitats.
 Marsh deer (Blastocerus dichotomus) use the wetland areas in the park's lower terrain.
-Among birds, the critically endangered Brazilian merganser (Mergus octosetaceus) has been recorded on clear, fast-flowing rivers within the park—a globally significant sighting for this extremely rare species.
-The vinaceous-breasted amazon, black-fronted piping-guan, and Sclater's antwren (Myrmotherula sclateri) are among threatened species documented here.
+Among birds, the critically endangered Brazilian merganser (Mergus octosetaceus) has been recorded on clear, fast-flowing rivers within the park.
+[1] The vinaceous-breasted amazon, black-fronted piping-guan, and the grey eagle (Harpyhaliaetus coronatus) are among threatened species documented here.
 The campo ecosystem supports threatened grassland bird species including the strange-tailed tyrant (Alectrurus risora).

 Flora Ecosystems

-The park's vegetation is a dynamic mosaic of Mixed Ombrophilous Forest and natural highland grasslands (campos de altitude), two ecosystems that interdigitate across the plateau landscape based on microtopography, soil depth, and disturbance history.
-The forests are dominated by Araucaria angustifolia, with imbuia, xaxim (Dicksonia sellowiana, a tree fern), and yerba mate in the understory.
-The campos are composed of native grasses of the genera Andropogon, Paspalum, and Aristida, interspersed with native forbs and low shrubs.
-The ecotone between campo and forest—the capão (forest island)—is a particularly species-rich interface.
+The park's vegetation is a dynamic mosaic of Mixed Ombrophilous Forest and natural highland grasslands (campos de cima da serra), two ecosystems that interdigitate across the plateau landscape based on microtopography, soil depth, and disturbance history.
+The forests are dominated by Araucaria angustifolia, with imbuia (Ocotea porosa), xaxim (Dicksonia sellowiana, a tree fern), and yerba mate in the understory.
+[1] The campos are composed of native grasses of the genera Andropogon, Paspalum, and Aristida, interspersed with native forbs and low shrubs.
+The ecotone between campo and forest — the capão (forest island) — is a particularly species-rich interface.
 Wetland areas host native rushes (Juncus spp.), aquatic grasses, and marginal vegetation supporting specialized invertebrates and amphibians.
 The Araucaria-campo mosaic is one of the most threatened ecosystems in the world.

 Geology